Optable/match/examples/README.md

 # examples

-Explain the concepts of sender and receiver
+The standard match operation involves a *sender* and a *receiver*.
+The sender performs an intersection match with a receiver, such that the receiver learns the result of the intersection, and the sender learns nothing.
+Protocols such as PSI allow the sender and receiver to  protect private data records that are used as inputs in performing the intersection match.

 ## 1. generate some data
 `go run generate.go`